Child sexual exploitation

 How many are affected in the UK?

-- It is a hidden issue, so we can only go on estimates from national levels of service provision, including our own.
-Last year Barnardo's services worked with almost 1,200 children and young people who had been sexually exploited.
+- Child sexual exploitation is a hidden issue, so we can only go on estimates from national levels of service provision, including our own.
+Last year Barnardo's services worked with 1,940 children and young people who had been sexually exploited.

 - The true number of children who are victims of sexual exploitation is likely to be much higher.
 For victims, the pain of their ordeal and fear that they will not be believed means they are too often scared to come forward.